Pav3k/video2pdfslides/README.md

 This project converts a video presentation into a deck of pdf slides by capturing screenshots of unique frames
 <br> youtube demo: https://www.youtube.com/watch?v=Q0BIPYLoSBs

+Program assumes that in input/ folder are only video files.
+Once program is started, all files within input/ folder are going to be processed.

 # Setup
 pip install -r requirements.txt